cs50nestm/web/css/README.md

 To style webpages, we’ll use another language, CSS, Cascading Style Sheets.
 CSS describes how HTML elements are to be displayed on screen, paper, or in other media and is a very important part of web design.

-Consider joining Joseph for a tour of CSS:
+Consider joining Doug again, this time for a tour of CSS:

 <style type="text/css">
 .iframe_container {